 The responsibility for maintenance of the retention/detention facilities and drainage structures within designated drainage easements shall remain with the developer until such time as responsibility is transferred to a property owners'/home owners' association.
 The developer (and after the transfer or responsibility, the property owner's association) shall keep such retention/detention facilities free of silt, debris, undergrowth and any vegetation which would interfere with the proper function thereof.
 The association shall clearly and explicitly accept responsibility for maintenance.
-These maintenance requirements do not imply that any drainage structures or systems are or will become the maintenance responsibility of Baldwin County Commission.
-A letter from the owner/developer indicating the chain of responsibility for maintenance of all drainage structures or systems along with a copy of the proposed instrument of organization for the property owners'/home owners' association shall be submitted with the Final Plat submittal.
+These maintenance requirements do not imply that any drainage structures or systems are or will become the maintenance responsibility for maintenance of all drainage structures or systems along with a copy of the proposed instrument of organization for the property owners'/home owners' association shall be submitted with the Final Plat submittal.